ai-forever/data_leakage_detect/README.md

-# Multimodal Semantic Membership Inference Attack (MSMIA)
+# FiMMIA: scaling semantic perturbation-based membership inferenceacross modalities
-This repository contains implementation for work Multimodal Semantic Membership Inference Attacks (MSMIAs)
+This repository contains an implementation of **F**i**MMIA** - a modular **F**ramework for **M**ultimodal **M**embership **I**nference **A**ttacks (FiMMIA)

 ## Description
-The system is the first collection of models and pipelines for membership inference attacks against large language models, built initially with a priority for the Russian language, and extendable to any other language or dataset.
+The system is the first collection of models and pipelines for membership inference attacks against multimodal large language models, built initially with a priority for the Russian language, and extendable to any other language or dataset.
-Pipeline supports different modalities: image, audio and video. .
+Pipeline supports different modalities: image, audio and video.
 In our experiments, we focus on [MERA datasets](https://github.com/MERA-Evaluation/MERA), however, the presented pipeline can be generalized to other languages.
 The system is a set of models and Python scripts in a GitHub repository.

 We support two major functionalities for image, audio and video modalities: inference of membership detection model and training pipeline for new datasets.

+## Distribution shift detection

+Additionally, in [shift-detection](./shift-detection/) we release baseline attacks for multimodal data, tailored for distribution shift detection on target MIA datasets.
+Evaluation results as well as scripts for known datasets are provided in the respective folder.

+We encourage the community to run these baselines on their MIA benchmarks prior to their release or new methods evaluations to ensure fair and credible results.

+We are grateful to [Das et al., 2024](https://arxiv.org/abs/2406.16201) for the initial text pipelines that has served as a base of this tool.

 ## Usage
 ### Data